top of page

 Redefining Our Relationship with Technology

-At its core, digital detox means consciously stepping away from devices like phones, computers and social media to restore balance.
+At its core, digital detox means consciously stepping away from devices like phones, computers, and social media to restore balance.
 What once sounded extreme, such as unplugging for seven days or hiking into places without signal, has now become more practical.
 It is about reclaiming control.
 Setting boundaries.
 Turning off notifications.
-Take a walk without your phone.
+Taking a walk without your phone.
 An hour of stillness before sleep.
 A weekend without screens.
 More like a reset than a rejection.

 But the question is no longer whether we can disconnect.
 It is why we would want to.